 This native biennial or short-lived perennial typically grows to 1-2 feet tall, occasionally to 4 feet.
-The unbranched stem and leaves are covered with long whitish hairs (D).
-Their alternate, variable, narrowly elliptical leaves have entire, unlobed margins.
-The flowers are on long stalks each with a single head 2-3 inches wide (A,B).
-Each has 8-21 infertile, yellow, spreading, petal-like ray florets surrounding a rounded or cone-shaped disk of dark purple, fertile disk florets (A) which turn brown as they mature (F).
+The unbranched stem and leaves are covered with long whitish hairs (A,D).
+Their alternate, elliptical leaves have smooth, unlobed margins.
+Flowers are on long stalks each with a single head 2-3 inches wide (A,B).
+Each has 8-21 infertile, yellow, spreading, petal-like ray florets surrounding a rounded or cone-shaped disk of dark purple, fertile disk florets (A,C) which turn brown as they mature (F).

-Grows in a wide variety of habitats, flowering mostly in June and July.
+Grows in a wide variety of habitats, flowering mostly in June and July with occasional flowers as late as October.
 At Neale Woods, Black-eyed Susan is common in all prairie restorations.
-It is also common in the floodplain prairie planting at Fontenelle Forest.
+It is less common in sunny, open areas at Fontenelle Forest.

 Other Rudbeckia species (“round or coneheads”) with spreading ray florets are Sweet Coneflower (Rudbeckia subtomentosa), a taller plant that does not have prominent white stem or leaf hairs, and Brown-Eyed Susan (Rudbeckia triloba) a much branched species with abundant, but much smaller flower heads.
 Also, these two plants often (not always) have at least a few leaves that are deeply lobed.